Alex-Ian-Hamilton/sunpy/doc/source/guide/tour.rst

 ----
 Maps are the primary data type in SunPy they are spatially and / or temporally aware data arrays.
 There are maps for a 2D image, a time series of 2D images or temporally aligned 2D images.
-Making a map of your data is the normally the first step in using SunPy to work with your data.
+Making a map of your data is normally the first step in using SunPy to work with your data.

 **Creating a Map**